-- the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); - Verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision, or which are referred to in the application form, whether a requirement for the role or not; - Verification of the applicant's employment history; - the receipt of two references (one of which must be from the applicant's most recent employer) which the school considers to be satisfactory; - for positions which involve 'teaching work', information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by, the National College for Teaching and Leadership (NCTL) which renders them unable or unsuitable to work at the school; - for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by, a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the school; - where the position amounts to "regulated activity" (see section on Criminal Record Checks below) the receipt of an enhanced disclosure from the DBS which the school considers to be satisfactory; - where the position amounts to "regulated activity" (see section on Criminal Record Checks below) confirmation that the applicant is not named on the Children's Barred List - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the school; - for management positions, information about whether the applicant has ever been referred to the Department of Education, or is the subject of a direction under section 128 of the Education and Skills act 2008 which renders them unable or unsuitable to work at the school; - confirmation that the applicant is not disqualified from working in connection with early or later years provision (if applicable - see Childcare Disqualification Requirements section below); - verification of the applicant's medical fitness for the role (see section below); - verification of the applicant's right to work in the UK and - any further checks which the school decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references.
+- the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - Verification of identity (where this has not been previously been verified); - Verification of qualifications, whether professional or otherwise, which the School takes into account making the appointment decision, or which are referred to in the application form, whether a requirement for the role or not; - Verification of the applicant's employment history: - the receipt of two satisfactory references (one of which must be from the applicant's most recent employer) which the School considers satisfactory; - for positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School. - For applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School; - where the position amounts to "regulated activity" (see below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory; - where the position amounts to "regulated activity" (see below) confirmation that the applicant is not named on the Children's Barred List: - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School; - for management positions, information about whether the applicant has ever been referred to the Department of Education, or is the subject of direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School; - confirmation that the applicant is not disqualified from acting as a trustee/governor or senior manager of a charity under the Charities Act 2011 (if applicable, see below); - confirmation that the applicant is not disqualified from working in connection with early or later years provisions (if applicable); - verification of the applicant's medical fitness for the role (see below); - verification of the applicant's right to work in the UK; and any further checks which the School decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certification of good conduct or professional references.

-The school is not permitted to check the Children's Barred List unless an individual will be engaging in "regulated activity".
-The school is required to carry out an enhanced DBS check for all staff, supply staff and governors who will be engaging in regulated activity.
-However, the school can also carry out an enhanced DBS check on a person who would be carrying out regulated activity but for the fact they do not carry out their duties frequently enough ie: roles which would amount to regulated activity if carried out more frequently.
+The School is not permitted to check the Children's Barred List unless an individual will be engaging in "regulated activity".
+The School is required to carry out an enchanced DBS check for all staff, supply staff and governors who will be engaging in regulated activity.
+However, the School can also carry out an enhanced DBS check on a person who would be carrying out regulated activity but for the fact that they do not carry out their duties frequently enough ie. roles which would amount to regulated activity if carried out more frequently.

-Whether a position amounts to "regulated activity" must therefore be considered by the school in order to decide which checks are appropriate.
-It is however likely that in nearly all cases the school will be able to carry out an enhanced DBS check and a Children's Barred List check.
+Whether a position amounts to "regulated activity" must therefore be considered by the School in order to decide which checks are appropriate.
+It is however likely that in nearly all cases the School will be able to carry out an enchanced DBS check and a Children's Barred List check.